Quick Answer

 On printed materials

-Sarah owns a women’s clothing boutique and includes a QR code on printed receipts.
-The code links to a thank-you page with a promo code for the next purchase.
+A boutique might include a QR code on printed receipts, linking to a thank-you page with a promo code for the next purchase.
 The receipt goes into a bag or wallet, and the code stays accessible.

 Printed inserts, postcards, and packaging slips work in a similar way.
 They reach customers after a purchase, when interest is still high.